 What is the PCRF?

-To secure the best power prices, WCEC is a member of two generation and transmission cooperatives, Northeast Texas Electric Cooperative and Tex-La Electric Cooperative, formed to allow distribution cooperatives to plan power supply in larger quantities and take advantage of economies of scale.
+To secure the best power prices, WCEC is a member of two generation and transmission cooperatives, Northeast Texas Electric Cooperative and East Texas Electric Cooperative, formed to allow distribution cooperatives to plan power supply in larger quantities and take advantage of economies of scale.

 Can Someone Help Me Understand My Bill?